krishanthisera/CKS-Challenges/challenge-04.md

 ### Additional tasks

-To finalise the task, lets dump the objects that a suspicious as requested by the task.
+To finalise the task, lets dump the objects that are suspicious as requested by the task.

 ```shell
 # Roles and RoleBinding